hjkaria/how-to-cs/README.md

   * Good resource that goes over technical interview Dos and Don'ts
 * [Preparing for a Coding Interview](https://github.com/yangshun/tech-interview-handbook/tree/master/preparing)
   * Great document with study tips and resources

+That's all, for now!
+Sometimes I forget about this guide, but I try to add to it every once in awhile.
+If you have more questions or just want to chat, feel free to reach out on LinkedIn! https://www.linkedin.com/in/heeba/